ARTICLES / DECEMBER 16, 2025

 Employers with at least 50 employees that are currently mandated to arrange for crèches facilities near the workplace will be allowed to use comingled crèches facilities.
 A group of employers will be able to pool their resources to set up a common crèche in accordance with the state or government crèches guidelines and as mutually agreed between them.

-The Code on Industrial Relations
+The Code on Industrial Relations 2020

 In the event of collective dismissals, employers will be required to set up a reskilling fund to pay redundant employees 15 days’ wages within 45 days of termination.
 In addition, permission to lay off workers will need to be obtained by industrial businesses, such as factories, from the central government when more than 300 workers are being laid off instead of the current level of 100 workers.

-The Code on Occupational Safety, Health and Working Conditions
+The Code on Occupational Safety, Health and Working Conditions 2020

-The new code applies to businesses employing at least 10 workers and clarifies and consolidates 13 federal labor laws relating occupational safety, health and working conditions.
+The new code applies to businesses employing at least 10 workers and clarifies and consolidates 13 federal labor laws relating to occupational safety, health and working conditions.
 The law also simplifies the process in that businesses need only register with one centralized database, rather the current multiple registrations required under separate laws with differing headcount thresholds.
 The main changes impacting employee benefits include:

 The obligation for all employers to provide a free mandatory annual checkup to certain classes of employees (still yet to be determined)